i3luefirech/mmBTbachr2/README.md

   - sourcecode windows
   - sourcecode osX
   - sourcecode linux

-the repo and code comments will be in english, al lthe documentation will be written in german
 ---
 Github repo for the Bachelor Thesis - Multimouse - by bachr2